AlexMercedCoder/grokoverflow/posts/2024/2024-10-rust-collections.md

 ### **Memory Usage**

-- **Vec<T>**: Vectors are dynamically sized, which means they grow as needed by allocating more memory.
+- **Vec&lt;T&gt;**: Vectors are dynamically sized, which means they grow as needed by allocating more memory.
 However, they allocate memory in chunks to avoid frequent reallocations, which can lead to some unused space (capacity vs. actual length).
 The overhead of resizing a vector is amortized over many operations, making it relatively efficient in most scenarios.

   **Consideration**:
   - When you know the approximate size of your data upfront, consider pre-allocating memory using `with_capacity()` to avoid unnecessary reallocations.